 Allow us to sit quietly with our low-glycemic treats, focusing on the steps we have taken in the last year towards our truths; how much more authentically we hear our own voice over the din of voices past.

-Susanna Brisk is a Sexual Intuitive® who coaches people to uncover, and relish in, their authentic selves.
+Susanna Brisk is a Sexual Intuitive® who coaches people (and couples) to get most of their needs met, most of the time.
 You can email her HERE.